Zliao-FY/AACBias/README.md

 This repository contains code for "Improves estimation of maximal microbial growth rate by additionally considering amino acid composition bias".

-Scripts for calculating CUBias and AACBias features from genomic sequences; multiple linear regression of those features to the originating species' Doubling Time, and compared prediction model between CUBias and CUBias+AACBias.
+Scripts for calculating CUBias and AACBias features from genomic sequences. multiple linear regression of those features to the originating species' Doubling Time,and compared prediction model between CUBias and CUBias+AACBias.

 Demostration
 1. calculate Amino Acid Composition Bias(AACBias);